 Banking in Japan

-Both local and international banks offer a range of services to expats in Japan, with the most prominent local banks being Mitsubishi UFJ Financial Group, Japan Post Bank, Mizuho Financial Group and Sumitomo Mitsui Financial Group, while international banks in Japan include Citibank, HSBC and Barclays.
+Both local and international banks offer a range of services to expats in Japan.
+The most prominent local banks are Mitsubishi UFJ Financial Group, Mizuho Financial Group, and Sumitomo Mitsui Financial Group.
+International banks in Japan include HSBC and Barclays.

 Opening a bank account